-- 11.1 Qualifying, first round and quarter-final games will be played on the home field of the higher ranked team in the pairings.
-Semi-final and final games will be played at a neutral site. - 11.2 In order to avoid delaying the tournament schedule, if the higher ranked team's field is unplayable, the tournament director will determine the game location and time. - 11.3 If in the event the host team for a qualifying, first round or quarter-final game cannot provide a field hockey field that meets the specifications, 100 by 60 yards, grass cut, or artificial turf and of tournament quality, the game shall be played on the opponent's field, providing it does meet these standards.
+11.1 Qualifying, first round and quarter-final games will be played on the home field of the higher ranked team in the pairings.
+Semi-final and final games will be played at a pre-determined site.

+- 11.2 If in the event the host team for a qualifying, first round or quarter-final game cannot provide a field hockey field that meets the specifications, 100 by 60 yards, grass cut, or artificial turf and of tournament quality, the game shall be played on the opponent's field, providing it does meet these standards.
 The host school has the option to secure an alternate home site that meets this standard.
 If neither school can provide a field that meets the standards, the tournament director will determine the game site.
-Fields with overlapping infield areas will not be scheduled for tournament play.

-- 11.4 If weather or playing conditions cause a postponement, these games will be played on the next day.
+Fields with overlapping infield areas will not be scheduled for tournament play. - 11.3 If weather or playing conditions cause a postponement, these games will be played on the next day.
 The site director, after consulting with the tournament director, will have the authority to postpone games in the event of inclement weather or poor playing conditions and will notify the officials coordinator, game officials and the visiting team(s) by 11:00 a.m. for a 2:00 p.m. game or three (3) hours prior to scheduled game time.
-Once the game has begun the officials have the sole authority in regard to postponement or suspension of play. - 11.5 Interrupted Games CIAC Field Hockey Tournament Rules Interrupted games will be postponed and play resumed at the point of interruption.
+Once the game has begun the officials have the sole authority in regard to suspension of play or a postponement. - 11.4 In order to avoid delaying the tournament schedule, if the higher ranked team's field is unplayable, the tournament director will determine the game location and time. - 11.5 Interrupted Games CIAC Field Hockey Tournament Rules Interrupted games will be postponed and play resumed at the point of interruption.
 Games interrupted during the second half may be decided "complete" by mutual agreement of both coaches.